 Students wondered about the cure for cancer, how do you juggle a soccer ball, play the piano, or how can I build a mini computer.
 All I needed to do is give them time, opportunity, and answer their questions with a question.
 Learning ceases to become cumbersome to students when you hear stories of student’s spending hours of their time at home advocating, tinkering, creating, and learning to ask questions about things they are interested in.

 Finding more meaningful opportunities for my students to take steps into inquiry learning has become my passion.
 I want them to discover places, locations, people, and worlds they could never have imagined through questions they ask themselves with their global audience.
-Conversations on our blogs and through skype and google hangout flatten our world for us and make this more accessible to learners.
+Conversations on our blogs, through skype and google hangout flatten our world for us and make the world more accessible to learners.

 Another newly discovered passion is reading for enjoyment.
 I was turned off of reading for enjoyment for a long time because I found reading to be a difficult task rather than an imaginative journey.
 I had no passion for it but after listening to author David Bouchard speak a few years ago I learned if a community of readers in my classroom were to ever develop I needed to read the titles they were reading and give recommendations to them and expect my students to do the same.